vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/observability-k8s-platform-monitoring.md

 ## Monitoring Cluster

 Grafana provides the cluster administrator with a single pane of glass view into the Kubernetes cluster operations.
-Using Dashboards, Grafana can present the monitoring data with respect to time in a way that is meaningful for measuring the health of infrastructure, workloads, and network related data.
+Using dashboards, Grafana can present the monitoring data with respect to time in a way that is meaningful for measuring the health of infrastructure, workloads, and network related data.